dolphindonglers/dolphindonglers.github.io/_posts/2025-06-15-do-you-remember.md

 comments: true
 ---

-**LOCK IN, Adi.**
+**LOCK IN, Humbug.**

 Someone’s yelling in the hallway—probably a CS kid who just discovered Vim bindings.

-Adi nods to himself.
+Humbug nods to himself.
 Yeah.
 Lock in.
 Dial in.
 Grindset mode.

 But it’s hard to lock in when the scent of her shampoo—floral, with unsettling hints of bergamot—lingers in his head like a memory he never actually owned.
 GIRL1.
 Her name sits at the top of his mental stack, not even LRU eviction can clear it.